ralphservices/web/index.md

 ---
 ### My Ooman's

-I employ 2 Oomans (2 Paws) to do the woof work, Matt & Amanda.
+I employ 2 Oomans to do the woof work, Matt & Amanda.

 Being a spaniel, I live life at full speed and quite often the things i need don't last very long, harness', leads, etc so my Ooomans have spent a long time finding (and many monies), testing and approving my accessories.